 Special Education teachers monitor the implementation and coordination of the students Individualized Education Plan and act as case manager for the student.
 Each of the five houses has two Academic Labs.

-The comprehensive support program reflects courses that are designed for students requiring high levels of academic and or social- emotional support to meet the high school graduation competencies.
+The Center offers courses that are designed for students requiring high levels of academic and/or social- emotional support to meet the high school graduation competencies.
 Through the program based structure, students develop skills in the following areas:

 - Self management and independence